viromedia/viro/README.md

 7. Type the entire ngrok URL output (xxxxxx.ngrok.io) at the top of the terminal into the text field and hit 'GO'
 8. You should now be in the application!
 Enjoy!

+To rebuild the testbed app from source, please refere to the testbed repo [here](https://github.com/viromedia/viro-media-app/tree/master).

 ## Instructions for running sample code as a stand alone project (with no Testbed app):
 Tried the samples through our Testbed app and now want to try deploying sample code to your device as standalone apps?
 These quick steps below should get you started:
 1. Follow steps 1 - 4 from above (instructions for using with Testbed app)